oracle/graal/docs/reference-manual/embedding/embed-languages.md

 4. Update the Maven [pom.xml](https://github.com/graalvm/polyglot-embedding-demo/blob/main/pom.xml) dependency configuration to include the languages to run as described in the [previous section](#dependency-setup).

-5. [Download and setup GraalVM](../../getting-started/get-started.md) by setting the value of the `JAVA_HOME` environment variable to the location of a GraalVM JDK.
+5. [Download and install GraalVM](../../getting-started/get-started.md) by setting the value of the `JAVA_HOME` environment variable to the location of a GraalVM JDK.

 6. Run `mvn package exec:exec` to build and execute the sample code.

 You now have a polyglot application that consists of a Java host application and guest language code, running on GraalVM.
-You can use this application with other code examples to demonstrate more advanced capabilities of the Polyglot API.
+You can use this application with other code examples to demonstrate more advanced capabilities of the GraalVM Polyglot API.

 ## Define Guest Language Functions as Java Values